Lower Back Pain When Coughing

 If you’re facing lower back pain when coughing, it may be revealing a problem with your back that needs treatment.
 Also, you should know that your body position when you cough could also be affecting your back.
 If you’re facing any of these serious symptoms you should visit a doctor immediately:

-• A type of Pain which does not improve by resting.
+• A type of Pain that does not improve by resting.

 • You may feel Numbness or tingling around your genitals or bottom.